KaTeX/KaTeX/README.md

 If KaTeX can't parse the expression, it throws a `katex.ParseError` error.

+To render all math expressions on the page, see [Auto-render Extension](https://khan.github.io/KaTeX/docs/autorender.html).

 #### Server side rendering or rendering to a string

 To generate HTML on the server or to generate an HTML string of the rendered math, you can use `katex.renderToString`: